 If you or your business have never gone through this process before it can be a pretty daunting task, as you’ll need to find the best solution in a market that has so many options available.
 Here are some key considerations to help you with your ERP selection process.

-43% of Budget Overruns in ERP projects according to the 2019 ERP report from Panorama Consulting Solutions1 are due to the initial project scope expanding.
+27% of budget overruns in ERP projects according to the 2022 ERP report from Panorama Consulting Solutions are due to the initial project scope expanding.
 Of course, this can down to various reasons, but it can also be due to organisations not doing enough up-front analysis during the pre-selection phase; in which case the scope will inevitably expand at the implementation stage.

 Whilst some business issues can be ‘fixed’ by implementing a new ERP system, most ERP projects now include Business Process Changes.
 To understand which business processes need adjusting internally, which can be improved by the new system, what are the current pain points in your IT strategy and what processes and goals are business critical, internal analysis needs to be undertaken.